The LDBC Social Network Benchmark Interactive workload v2: A transactional graph query benchmark with deep delete operations: Introduction

 \paragraph{SNB Business Intelligence workload} The LDBC SNB Business Intelligence (BI) workload was released in 2022~\cite{DBLP:journals/pvldb/SzarnyasWSSBWZB22}.
 This workload uses an improved data generator, which introduces support for delete operations~\cite{DBLP:conf/sigmod/WaudbySPS20} and scale factors up to SF\ThirtyK.
 The workload captures an OLAP scenario with heavy-hitting analytical queries that touch on large portions of the graph (\eg \Messages created within a 100-day period or \Persons living in China) and applies daily batches of updates.
 It targets both DBMSs and data analytical systems such as Spark.

-\paragraph{Motivation} To ensure the \snbinteractive workload's continued relevance in the graph processing space, we decided to renew the workload.
-The key novel features are improved scalability, coverage of cheapest path-finding, and inclusion of delete operations.
+\paragraph{Motivation} As of 2023, more than 8~years passed since the \snbinteractivevone workload's release.
+Therefore, we decided to renew it to ensure its continued relevance.
+The new version's key novel features are improved scalability, coverage of cheapest path-finding, and inclusion of delete operations.
 The first two new features were part of the natural evolution of the benchmark.
-The decision to support delete operations had several motivations.
+The decision to support delete operations was motivated by a number of factors.
 On the technical side, running the workload's complex queries efficiently while applying delete operations assumes mature transaction support that is now expected by users of graph(-capable) DBMSs.
-Deletes also make several graph algorithms, including cheapest paths, more difficult to compute incrementally~\cite{DBLP:conf/esa/RodittyZ04}, thus limiting the effects of caching and incremental view maintenance.
+Deletes also make certain graph algorithms, such as cheapest paths, more difficult to compute incrementally~\cite{DBLP:conf/esa/RodittyZ04}, thus limiting the effects of caching and incremental view maintenance.
 On the business side, supporting deletes is necessitated by law in several jurisdictions, exemplified by the EU's General Data Protection Regulation (GDPR)~\cite{DBLP:journals/pvldb/ShastriBWKC20}.

 \paragraph{Contributions and paper structure} This paper presents the updated \snbinteractivevtwo workload following the workflow shown in \autoref{fig:interactive-components}.
-Interestingly, while all three new features (scalability, cheapest path-finding, and delete operations) were already supported in the \biw, adopting them into the highly transactional, concurrent \snbinteractivevtwo workload presented several technical challenges.
+Interestingly, while all three new features (scalability, cheapest path-finding, and delete operations) were already supported in the \biw, adopting them into the highly transactional, concurrent \snbinteractivevtwo workload presented several complex technical challenges.
 We document the challenges and our key design principles in \autoref{sec:design-principles}.
 We present the SNB data set in \autoref{sec:data}, the benchmark's operations in \autoref{sec:operations}, and the workload in \autoref{sec:workload-and-driver}.
 In \autoref{sec:parameter-curation}, we introduce the parameter generator's novel extensions that were necessitated by delete operations.
 In \autoref{sec:framework}, we discuss how the benchmark is used in practice.
 We discuss LDBC's other transactional benchmark, the FinBench, in \autoref{sec:related-work}. \autoref{sec:conclusion} summarizes our contributions and outlines future directions.